instantiator/mvp-rocketship-template/README.md

 ## Errata

-A number of issues have been uncovered in the first release of this template that I'm intending to fix:
+A number of issues have been shaken out in the first release of this template that I'm intending to fix:

 * The APIs currently require the user's _identity token_.
 It's preferable to use an _access token_.